 The concepts of Privacy by Design and Privacy by Default have been a standard part of “best-practices” privacy guidelines for some time, and both concepts have been requirements of prior legal frameworks, such as the Australian Privacy Principles.
 Article 25 of the GDPR makes both Privacy by Design and Privacy by Default requirements for compliance.

 - Privacy by Design essentially means that privacy and data protection need to be considered and designed into products and processes from the beginning and at every step of development, rather than “added on” at or near the end of the development process.

 - Privacy by Default essentially means that in released products, the strictest privacy settings and selections should apply by default, requiring no input from the user to ensure maximum privacy protections.

-To adhere to both these concepts and ensure your GDPR compliance, dotCMS recommends that you consider doing the following for your specific dotCMS implementation:
+To adhere to both these concepts and ensure your regulatory compliance, dotCMS recommends that you consider doing the following for your specific dotCMS implementation:

 - Review and potentially update the development processes you use (in addition to the actual behavior of your production sites and applications).

 - Review the options you provide to users which have potential privacy impacts, and ensure your default options are the ones that provide the greatest privacy protections.

 The Privacy Impact Assessment (PIA) and Data Protection Impact Assesment (DPIA)